aptakhin/Bike/docs/using-s11n.md

 	// (It seems every human must have name)
 	Human(const std::string& name) : name_(name) {}

+	const std::string& name() const { return name_; }

 protected:
 	std::string name_;
 };

+//
 // I will show in this example two features
+//

-// First is serialization method is out of class, which seems to be more useful for any cases template <typename Node>
+// First serialization method is out of class, which is needed in some cases
+// (Feature doesn't ready)
+//
+template <typename Node>
 void serialize(Node& node, Human& human)
 {
 	node.version(1);

+	//
 	// Second is initialization with non-default constructor
-	// Name name member by name name node.named(name_, "name");
+	// And name name member by name name
+	//
+	node.write(human.name(), "name");
 }

 // Define (or exactly specialize) this template class